 Do you have a project in Indonesia that requires you to import IT equipment into Indonesia?
-This can be a challenging task especially if you don’t have the experience of handling customs in Indonesia.
+It can be a challenging task, especially if you don’t have the experience of handling customs in Indonesia.

-In this article we describe different options you have to make sure you get your products to Indonesia.
+In this article, we will describe different options you have to make sure you get your products to Indonesia.

-Before you start planning the journey to import IT equipment into Indonesia, note that you have three solutions:
+Before you start planning the journey to import IT equipment into Indonesia, note that you have three options:

-- Open a company and get your own import license
+- Open a company and acquire an import license

-Option 1: Open Up a Company in Indonesia
+Option 1: Set up a company in Indonesia

 See how the Director of Emerhub explains the key aspects of setting up a company in the following video: